Our Team

 Gail.png

-GAIL (puppy, manners, advanced manners, tricks, cgc, community education; classes,private lessons)
+GAIL (puppy, manners, advanced manners, tricks, cgc; classes AND private lessons; community education)

 With 28 years of service, Gail Reber provides invaluable insight and experience to all things behavior at What A Good Dog.
 Humans and dogs alike know that Gail knows what she’s doing when it comes to dogs, and she does it with humor and warmth.
 Gail instructs Puppy Kindergarten, all levels of Manners classes (beginners through advanced), and provides behavioral consultations in private session.
 She also offers swim sessions in the WAGD pool for dogs that are worried about swimming, need swim therapy as directed by their veterinarian, or just want to have fun.
 Gail has shared her life with many different breeds of dogs including Vizslas, German Shorthaired Pointers, and Bull Terriers.
 She has successfully competed in the Conformation ring, the Agility ring, and the Obedience and Rally rings.
 Before joining our team, Gail was a veterinary technician in lab, hospital and zoo settings.
 She maintains her veterinary technician license, adding to the expertise at WAGD.